Georgia returns to home away from home to face Ohio State | Times Leader

 The stakes will be much higher when they face off this time.

-The winner heads to Los Angeles to face e on Jan.
+The winner heads to Los Angeles to face e ither Michigan or TCU in the national championship game on Jan.
 9. Those teams will meet in the other semifinal at the Fiesta Bowl.

 Despite massive losses in the NFL draft — a record 15 players were selected off its national championship team, including five first-round picks from the defense — Georgia has cruised through the season with a perfect record.